 If your stove says it’s multi-fuel, it usually means it can safely burn mixes, not that you can create your own chemistry set.

-If you absolutely have to (maybe the rain’s biblical and you’re soaked), make sure the space is well-ventilated—windows or tent doors wide open, and keep a carbon monoxide alarm handy if you’re in a camper.
+If you absolutely have to (maybe the rain’s biblical and you’re soaked), make sure the space is well-ventilated.
+I mean windows or tent doors wide open, and keep a carbon monoxide alarm handy if you’re in a camper.
 Never cook in a zipped-up tent.
 It’s not worth risking lives for a bacon sarnie.

 Just last summer, we heard about a fatal accident on a Cornish site because campers used their stove inside to keep warm overnight.
 Please, don’t be that statistic.